Things to Consider when hiring a Fabricator

 As with any industry, customer service is important.
 You might want to find out if the fabricator you are considering has a customer service staff to answer questions that may come up.
 Do they know the product?
 Can they answer your questions in regards to stone care and maintenance, and color and material questions, etc.?

 While seams are not always avoidable, they do not have to be horrible.
 Most reputable fabricators are skilled and do their best to make seams tight, smooth, and flat.
 Make sure you ask questions about how your countertops will be seamed and where.
-Make sure you ask to see a sample of a seam, if possible.
+Always ask to see a sample of a seam, if possible.